harshitkowsik/jblc-testing/README.md

 # JBLC INDIA Law Firm Website

 This repository contains the source code for the official website of JBLC INDIA, a leading ISO 9001:2015 certified law firm in India.
-The website is a modern, responsive single-page application (SPA) built with React, TypeScript, and Vite, designed to be professional, fast, and user-friendly.
+The website is a modern, responsive Single-Page Application (SPA) built with React, TypeScript, and Vite, designed to be professional, fast, and user-friendly.

 ## About The Project

 The website serves as the primary digital presence for JBLC INDIA.
 It provides comprehensive information about the firm's history, mission, practice areas, and team.
-It also includes functional components for user engagement, such as an appointment booking system and a job application portal.
+It also includes functional components for user engagement, such as an appointment booking system, a newsletter subscription, and a job application portal.

 ## Key Features